lmullen/lincolnmullen.com/content/courses/capitalism.2023/index.md

 Suggested readings:

+- Bourgeois, _All Things Human_.
 - Graber, _Debt: The First 5000 Years_.
+- Luker, _The Social Gospel in Black and White_.
+- Phillips, _A Kingdom on Earth_.

 ### November 13 (Week 12): Corporations

 Daniel Vaca, _Evangelicals Incorporated: Books and the Business of Religion in America_ (Harvard University Press, 2019).

 Darren Grem, "The Marketplace Missions of S. Truett Cathy, Chick-Fil-A, and the Sunbelt South," in _Sunbelt Rising: The Politics of Place, Space, and Region_, ed.
-Michelle M. Nickerson and Darren Dochuk (Philadelphia: University of Pennsylvania Press, 2011), 293--315.
+Michelle M. Nickerson and Darren Dochuk (University of Pennsylvania Press, 2011), 293--315.

 Suggested readings: